 Some Place Chronicles is a creative placemaking project that features the people, histories and cultures of East Rancho Dominguez, Florence-Firestone, Lennox and Ladera Heights/View Park/Windsor Hills.

-The LA County Arts Commission Civic Art Program is pleased to present the 2016–17 Annual Report.
-In FY 2016–17, a total of 62 civic art projects were actively managed and covered 60 communities reaching over 8,500 community members throughout the County.
+The Department of Arts and Culture's Civic Art Program is pleased to present the 2016/17 Annual Report.
+In FY 2016/17, a total of 62 civic art projects were actively managed and covered 60 communities reaching over 8,500 community members throughout the County.

 Read our report on the 2016-17 Research and Evaluation Plan: what we did and why, and some key lessons we learned along the way.